mhunter532/NIL2MIL/NIL2MIL_FINAL/README.md

-# MySQL + Flask Boilerplate Project
+# NIL2MIL Final Project for CS3200

-This repo contains a boilerplate setup for spinning up 2 docker containers:
+This repo contains an application setup for spinning up 2 docker containers:
-1. A MySQL 8 container for obvious reasons
+1. A MySQL 8 container
 1. A Python Flask container to implement a REST API

 ## How to setup and start the containers